Here's something to think about on Friday afternoon as you gaze out of the window, wondering if your lawnmower will start okay next month.

-Mark Ritson says your level of success will be the product of how well you do three things.
+Autumn 2019, my younger, better-looking role model Mark Ritson suggested that marketers' level of success is the product of how well they do three things.
 Diagnosis multiplied by strategy multiplied by tactics = results.

-My online articles tend to be about effective strategy, as it’s the client benefit I focus on.
+My online articles tend to be about effective strategy, as that’s the client benefit I most focus on.
 However Mark’s equation, (see it at 2’20” here,) made me realise a lot of my work is also in ‘diagnosis’.

-That’s somewhere I think the majority of organisations have the opportunity to improve enormously.
+That’s somewhere I think the majority of organisations have, to put it mildly, the opportunity to improve enormously.
 Is yours one of them?

-Think about it.
+Think about why it's important.
 Suppose you score 2/10 for diagnosis of your product or service, its issues and opportunities in the market.
-Even if you manage good subsequent strategic thinking.
-And even if your agency comes up with some superb, creative tactics….your final effectiveness is never going to be as high as it could have been.
+Even if you manage good subsequent strategic thinking, and your agency comes up with some superb, creative tactics….well, your final effectiveness is never going to be more than 20% of what it could have been.

 So you need to get your head properly round your market before you start planning.